 Image 1 –

 At the start of the assignment I was feeling unsure, I think this is because of how personal the work was going to be.
-Sometimes I feel that I can be my worse enemy when it comes to my work because of these type of insecurities.
-The assignment is about my identity and what makes me who I’am.
+Sometimes I feel that I can be my worse enemy when it comes to my work because of this type of insecurities.
+The assignment is about my identity and what makes me who I am.
 I struggled at the start with my ideas as my hip dysplasia was getting the better of me.
 I was feeling inspired by the work of Daisuke Takakura – Monodramtic.
-The artists work explores the different versions of herself.
-Like the work of Takakura I wanted to use the natural environment as my backdrop.
-Unfortunately due to my struggles with my hip I needed to rethink my ideas; so I decided to use the home studio instead.
+The artist’s work explores the different versions of herself.
+Like the work of Takakura, I wanted to use the natural environment as my backdrop.
+Unfortunately, due to my struggles with my hip, I needed to rethink my ideas; so I decided to use the home studio instead.
 ‘The studio is a space to explore the interrelationship of control and experimentation.
 It stands apart from the social world but is indirectly connected to it.’
 (1) I think even though Takakura’s work uses the natural environment to explore her identity , I feel that the use of the home studio does work well for my work because it does show me in an enclosed space and because of the problems I was having with my hip this is exactly how I was feeling; isolated as well as trapped.
-Our identity is influenced by our cultural believes as well as the people who we associate ourselves with.
-According to sociological analysis otherness is constructed by our social identities, these identities is reflected by our social characters.
-In society these characters are our culture, gender and class identities and these identities shape our ideas about who we think we are.
-(2) For this assignment, I’m thinking about identity on a deeper level then just cultural or social backgrounds, I’m thinking about my hip dysplasia, anxiety and depression and is this actual a part of my identity.
-The French psychoanalyst Jacques Lacan’s mirror phase suggests that a child’s identity is instituted through and identification with an image that is over there means that identity is based on mis-recognition, an alienated image taken as itself (3) My hip dysplasia, anxiety and depression is part of who I’am, I see this part as my other self.
+Our identity is influenced by our cultural beliefs as well as the people who we associate ourselves with.
+According to sociological analysis, otherness is constructed by our social identities, these identities are reflected by our social characters.
+In society, these characters are our culture, gender and class identities and these identities shape our ideas about who we think we are.
+(2) For this assignment, I’m thinking about identity on a deeper level then just cultural or social backgrounds, I’m thinking about my hip dysplasia, anxiety and depression and is this actually a part of my identity.
+The French psychoanalyst Jacques Lacan’s mirror phase suggests that a child’s identity is instituted through and identification with an image that is over there means that identity is based on misrecognition, an alienated image taken as itself (3) My hip dysplasia, anxiety and depression is part of who I am, I see this part as my other self.
 ‘Human identity social, sexual, political is always a precarious structure precisely an identification process that is subject to others (3) I started to research poems about the other self and I came across a poem titled ‘Embracing our shadows’ written by Angel Maria Russel (4).
 The poem is about embracing our other self and how sometimes holding on to negativity is not good because when we hold on to these negative emotions these feelings we have won’t go away.
-These emotions we have are born from our life experiences and does creates a self concept of our identity.
-I have used the poem as means of inspiration for my work, to explore my own negative emotions that creates this other self, my shadow self.
+These emotions we have been born from our life experiences and does create a self-concept of our identity.
+I have used the poem as a means of inspiration for my work, to explore my own negative emotions that create this other self, my shadow self.
 Image 1 I used the flower as a means to show my feelings.
 I combined two images together one of me holding a blossoming rose another a dead one.
-The image for me works well because the blossoming flower represent how I want to feel while the other is how I actual feel inside.
+The image for me works well because the blossoming flower represents how I want to feel while the other is how I actually feel inside.
 I feel that image 2 was the image I struggled the most with.
 I don’t think I had a clear idea about what I wanted to show in the image.
 The image shows shadow hands reaching towards myself, I struggled with the lighting setup to create these shadows and I feel that this shows in the image and therefore makes this image one of my weakest in the set.
 Image 4 is my favourite and I do feel that maybe one of my strongest.
-For this image I had more of a clear idea about what I wanted to create in my image.
+For this image, I had more of a clear idea about what I wanted to create in my image.
 The image is influenced by one of my favourite artist Francesca Woodman and her use of long exposure.
-I used long exposure in this image and for me it works well because it creates that unsettled feeling and uncertainty I have as well as me trying to hide myself away from it.
+I used long exposure in this image and for me, it works well because it creates that unsettled feeling and uncertainty I have as well as me trying to hide away from it.

 Demonstration of Technical and visual skills –